-The water-quality data bank contains 130 analyses of Kootenai Formation and Kootenai-equivalent waters.
-Equivalent formations included are the Cloverly, the Fuson, the Lakota and the Second and Third Cat Creek sandstones.
+The water-quality data bank contains 130 analyses of Kootenai Formation and Kootenai equivalent waters.
+Equivalent formations included are: the Cloverly; the Fuson; the Lakota and the Second and Third Cat Creek Sandstones.
 In addition to those analyses in MBMG's files, 20 analyses presented by Hopkins in 1976 were reviewed.
-Of the 130 samples, 108 are from wells or springs in an area bounded by T. 11 N. on the south side and T. 18 N. on the north side, and R. 9 E. and R. 35 E. on the west and east sides, respectively, in Judith Basin and Fergus counties.
-Therefore, only a limited areal extent of these aquifers is represented, although this is their primary-use area.
-A low dissolvedsolids value of 204 mg/L was reported in water from a 690-foot well in Judith Basin County; this water is a calcium bicarbonate type.
-A high dissolvedsolids value of 10,500 mg/L, representing a sodium chloride water, was reported in drill-stem test water from an oil well completed in the Third Cat Creek Formation in Stillwater County.
+Of the 130 samples, 108 are from wells or springs in an area bounded by T. 11 N. on the south side and T. 18 N. on the north side and R. 9 E. and R. 35 E. on the west and east sides respectively, in Judith Basin and Fergus Counties.
+Therefore, only a limited area extent of these aquifers . is represented, although this is their primary-use area.
+A low dissolved solids value of 204 mg/L was reported in water from a 690foot-deep well in Judith Basin County; this water is a calcium bicarbonate type.
+A high dissolved solids value of 10,500 mg/L representing a sodium chloride water was reported in drill-stem test water from an oil well completed in the Third Cat Creek Formation in Stillwater County.